For more information on becoming a mentor or applying for a mentor, contact AIR’s program director, Tran Vu, at Tran@airmedia.org.

 AIR’s Training and Mentorship program benefits both young, emerging producers who are just building their chops and—as today’s changing technology affects the craft of producing—AIR’s most veteran producers are also encouraged to seek support to build their expertise in web-based distribution and digital tools.
 Two different types of mentorships are available: individual and group.
 Group mentoring typically takes the form of a workshop or intensive led by an instructor known for a particular field of expertise.
 These sessions may be conducted on-site, in a specific region of the country, in association with an industry gathering, or via the web in a chat or webinar-type format.
 Intensives are widely publicized and typically open to anyone who wants to attend.
 AIR members are first to be notified of a workshop opportunity and often offered a discount on any fees associated with the training.

-- If you are applying for a mentorship, we prefer you have a specific project you are working on with a specific “destination” in mind versus wanting help with a general set of skills (“I want to learn more about Pro-Tools” or “I want to understand how to better market and distribute a program I’m thinking about producing”).
+- If you are applying for a mentorship, we require you have a specific project you are working on with a specific “destination” in mind versus wanting help with a general set of skills (“I want to learn more about Pro-Tools” or “I want to understand how to better market and distribute a program I’m thinking about producing”).

 - We expect the mentee to work closely with the mentor to agree to a schedule of meetings and a plan of action.
 We recommend you try to establish up front a timeline that suits your schedules, and a clear set of goals you want to achieve over the course of your 90 day mentorship.